Upgrade to remove ads

 To sign the back of a check made out to you so it can be cashed or deposited.

-A fee paid to you for keeping your money in the account or a fee charged to you for a loan or credit card.
+A fee paid to you for keeping your money in an account or a fee charged to you for a loan or credit card.

 To write a check or make a withdrawal when there isn't enough money in the account to pay for it.